P2197 – Meaning, Causes, Symptoms, & Fixes

 - Engine misfires

 - Engine running rough

 - Faulty bank 2 heated oxygen sensor 1

 - Vacuum leaks

 Initially, this trouble code will not prevent your vehicle from running.
-The most common result(s) are lowered fuel economy and vehicle overheating.
-However, if left unsolved, this code could cause internal damage to other components of your vehicle including damage to the catalytic converter or burn valves which could cause your check engine light to illuminate continuously, in which your vehicle should not be operated.
+The most common result(s) are lowered fuel economy and lack of power.
+However, if left unsolved, this code could cause internal engine damage as well as damage to other components, such as the catalytic converter and O2 sensors.

 Code P2197 Common Diagnosis Mistakes

-Prematurely replacing the oxygen (O2) sensor before attempting to visually inspect the wiring around the other components of the intake system for fraying or disconnection.
+Prematurely replacing the oxygen (O2) sensor 1 before attempting to visually inspect the sensor wiring or checking for debris in MAF.